ylmrx/ludwig/README.md

 - blue square : loop
 - Red arrows : scroll the mixer and clips (8 tracks at a time)
 - orange square : master mute

+## planned stuff

+- ballistic (aka smoother animation) on vu, and modulators
+- some transition, as page based browsing can be confusing

 ## non features